dbp/cpcj/_interviews/mark-lotto.md

 good, and people respond to it.
 You can build things with seriousness, intention, and purpose, and people will respond to it.

-_Yeah, my first instinct when I started reading articles on Matter was “I can trust this”._
+_<bold>Yeah, my first instinct when I started reading articles on Matter was “I can trust this”.</bold>_

 That's good to know.
 What is interesting is that we recently did this experiment, because I was just sort of curious, with clickbait.
 We